milindmore22/wellington/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Wellington is a minimalistic and elegant WordPress theme featuring an ultra clean magazine layout.
+Wellington is a clean and simple Magazine WordPress theme with beautiful typography and subtle colors.

 == Description ==

-Wellington is a minimalistic and elegant WordPress theme featuring an ultra clean magazine layout.
-With a beautiful typography, various post layouts and a gorgeous featured posts slideshow Wellington truly helps you to stand out.
+Wellington is a clean and simple Magazine WordPress theme with beautiful typography and subtle colors.
+The theme includes two different post layouts, a featured post slider and thoughtful theme settings in the Customizer.

 For more information about Wellington please go to https://themezee.com/themes/wellington/